vicinityh2020/vicinity-gateway-api/README.md

 }
 ```
 ***
-## Update the VICINITY Adapter configuration in VICINITY ##
+## Update the VICINITY Agent configuration in VICINITY ##
-The VICINITY Adapter should update its configuration if needed, it is possible to update it through [VICINITY](http://vicinity.bavenir.eu) only.
+The VICINITY Agent should update its configuration if needed, it is possible to update it through [VICINITY](http://vicinity.bavenir.eu) only.

 ***
 # Register and Expose the IoT objects provided by the integrated ecosystem #